 Sometimes, rear-end collisions involve three or more vehicles.
 This makes determining liability even more complicated.
 In adverse weather, it’s not uncommon to see large pile-ups on highways and heavily traveled roads.
 You may have been rear-ended, but the vehicle behind you was rear-ended by another car first and pushed into you.

-Understanding how liability works in these types of cases is crucial, and that’s one reason why retaining a skilled lawyer is essential.
-Insurance companies do not immediately offer a rear-ended collision settlement just because you were the car in the front.
-You may need to hire an expert, such as an accident reconstructionist, who can try to determine which parties are at fault.
+Understanding how liability works in these cases is important, so retaining a skilled lawyer is essential to the success of your claim.
+However, in addition to understanding liability, you will need evidence of who is at fault to successfully bring a claim or obtain a settlement.
+After all, insurance companies do not immediately offer rear-ended collision settlements just because your car was hit from behind.
+You may need to hire experts, including an accident reconstructionist, who can try to determine which parties are at fault.

 What to Do After You’re Rear-Ended in a Collision